 Results of the study showed that patients who used metformin before being diagnosed with breast cancer were more than twice as likely to die than patients who never used the drug, while patients who began using metformin after their cancer diagnosis were almost 50 percent more likely to survive than non-users.

-- Depression may reduce survival rates in cancer patients
+- Muscle loss may up mortality risk in breast cancer patients

 - Diabetes drug costing two pennies can beat prostate cancer

 “Using metformin as a cancer prevention strategy has been controversial and results have been inconsistent, but our analysis reveals that use of the drug is time-dependent, which may explain the disparity.
 While use of the drug may have a survival benefit for some breast cancer patients, those who developed breast cancer while already using Metformin may have more aggressive cancer subtypes,” said lead author Yun Rose Li.

 She added that the study also illustrates the complex interaction between underlying metabolic risks and breast cancer outcomes and underscore the importance of a multi-system approach to cancer treatment.

 In the second study, the team examined the effectiveness of using metformin as a treatment for women newly diagnosed with endometrial hyperplasia, a condition that occurs when there is a hormonally related unbalanced overgrowth of the uterine lining.
 If left untreated, patients are at a significantly higher risk of developing uterine cancer.